 If you want a 64-bit RealTime Media Engine, first uninstall both 32-bit Citrix Receiver for Linux and 32-bit RealTime Media Engine.
 Then install the 64-bit Citrix Receiver for Linux, version 13.2 or later and 64-bit RealTime Media Engine

 For the smoothest possible upgrade, we recommend using Electronic Software Delivery mechanisms to update the RealTime Connector and the RealTime Media Engine on user devices.
 Execute the upgrades as close to simultaneously as possible.
-To manage server load if some users require Skype for Business audio-video services while a major version mismatch exists between RealTime Connector and RealTime Media Engine, the RealTime Connector provides fallback controls (introduced in the 2.1 release).
+To manage server load if some users require Skype for Business audio-video services while a major version mismatch exists between RealTime Connector and RealTime Media Engine, the RealTime Connector provides fallback controls.
 These controls enable administrators to configure whether to deny audio-video service totally until the RealTime Media Engine is upgraded to 2.x, permit only audio, or permit both audio and video.
 Server-side video processing has the greatest impact on CPU usage and server scalability.